FRR-MAD/frr-mad/README.md

 **Disclaimer**

 The current version of the frr-mad-analyzer is only compatible with FRR 8.5.4.
-In the near future we intend to extend this functionality to the latest versio of FRR.
+Support for newer FRR releases is planned for the near future.

 ---